Where if might be the fall, there the vultures (bird of omen) are going to be brought together.

 An untranslated Greek word meaning "if might" appears here, indicating more of an expectation of something happening than "if" alone.

 "Carcase" or "carcass" is translated from a Greek word that means a "fall", "injuries from falls", or "fallen body" so a "corpse".
 This word was a common metaphor for "misfortune" and "calamity".
 It has a definite article, "the", so "the fall" or "the calamity."
 It means the result of a fall more than the act of falling.
 It is one noun form of the common verb used above meaning "to fall".
-This is the only time this word is used by Christ.
+This is the only time this word is used by Jesus.
 He uses another word describing the act of falling only once as well in Mat 7:27.

 The verb "is" here is the common form of "to be" in Greek.
 It means to have a certain characteristic or remain in a certain condition, however, its form indicates something that "might" take place.
 This fits with the "if" word above.